Irving’s triple-double leads Celtics past Kings 126-120

 ACCURATE KINGS

-The Celtics were sluggish in the first quarter for the second straight game.
-Boston missed eight of its first 10 shots as the Kings sprinted out to a 17-6 lead.
+Boston missed eight of its first 10 shots as the Kings sprinted out to a 17-6 lead in the first quarter

-And much like in its 25-point loss against the Clippers on Monday, Sacramento was able to rack up easy transition baskets.
+And much like in the Celtics’ 25-point loss against the Clippers on Monday, Sacramento was able to rack up easy transition baskets.

 The Kings ended the quarter with a 38-25 lead, shooting 70 percent from the field and connecting on four 3-pointers.
 Barnes led Sacramento with 11 points in the quarter.
 Hield added 10, going 4 for 4 from the field and 2 for 2 from deep.